rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 We will examine Bitcoin as money, that is,
  *how does Bitcoin perform as money?*

-For if Bitcoin is true, it must be a superior money to fiat, as well as to all the systems of control that Bitcoin aims to replace.
+For if Bitcoin is true, it must be a de-facto superior money to fiat, as well as to all the systems of control that Bitcoin aims to replace.
-It must be so superior that it's ascent is only a matter of when and not if, that is the only way Bitcoin can be considered *true*.
+It must be so superior that it's ascent is only a matter of when and not if, that is the only way Bitcoin could be considered *true*.